Functions

 POSITION(expr1 IN expr2)

-Function Description: Calculates the position of the string expr1 within the string expr2.
+Function Description: Calculates the position of string expr1

 Applicable Data Types: